 Put dal, turmeric, 1/2 tsp salt and 4 cups of water in a large pressure cooker, and when it reaches pressure, cook for 8 minutes and release using the quick release method.

 While dal is cooking, chop onions and prepare spices and curry leaves.

 When tomatoes have cooked into the dal, add the onion mixture to it and stir to combine.
-Continue cooking at medium for at 10 minutes, stirring frequently.
-Then lower the heat to low and continue to cook a bit until the desired consistency (see note below), at least another 15 minutes to really meld the flavor.Taste it and adjust tamarind and salt accordingly.
+Continue cooking at medium heat for 10 minutes, stirring frequently.
+Then turn the heat down to low and continue to cook a bit until the desired consistency (see note below), at least another 15 minutes to really meld the flavor.Taste it and adjust tamarind and salt accordingly.
 Cooked in the afternoon and kept warm in the pressure cooker, you'll barely need to reheat it for dinner.
 Or, even better, let it cool and pack it up into the fridge or freezer for another day.

-Both in typical Indian homes, and in restaurants, the dal will typically be the consistency of a thick soup that can get soaked into rice a bit.
+Both in typical Indian homes and in restaurants, dal will typically be the consistency of a thick soup that can get soaked into rice a bit.
 We prefer ours a bit thicker.
 Not so thick that it would be like a dollop on the plate, but it also wouldn’t be sloshing around the plate.

 The recipes I’ve based this on often recommend not to cook the dal too long… that seeing the chunks of dal adds flavor.
 We disagree and like it to be more on the mushy, blended side.
 Similarly, like a tarka flavoring, some recipes will call for minimal additional cooking after the onion mixture has been added.
-We like the flavors to meld, and even get towards the it’s even ‘better the second day’ phenomenon.
+We like the flavors to meld, and even get towards the “it’s even better the second day” phenomenon.

 What we refer to as an Indian Omelet is just eggs whisked with spices, onion, cilantro and chili, and fried very thin (like a tortilla) in butter.